TRI Media Guide

 Federal Bureau of Investigation (FBI)In the event of a law enforcement-related emergency which occurs on board an aircraft, the FBI has lead jurisdiction.
 Depending on the event, the TSA, the FAA, and local law enforcement may also investigate.

-Tri Fact Sheet
+TRI Fact Sheet

 ABOUTBased in Blountville, TN, Tri-Cities Airport (TRI) serves Northeast TN, Southwest VA, and portions of Western NC and Eastern KY.
 TRI is centrally located between the cities of Bristol, Kingsport, and Johnson City, Tennessee.